arda-cyber/mof-co2-adsorption-prediction/README.md

 Interestingly, `pld` outweighs `lcd` by roughly 1.6x, which is chemically sensible:
-PLD (the narrowest constriction in the pore network) determines whether gas can access the pore network at all, while LCD only describes the size of the largest cavity — accessibility plausibly matters more than raw cavity size at this pressure.
+PLD (the narrowest constriction in the pore network) determines whether gas can access the pore network at all, while LCD only describes the size of the largest cavity, so accessibility plausibly matters more than raw cavity size at this pressure.

 ### Performance across the isotherm (multi-output regression)